fran-zuch/ttv-prioritisation/README.md

 ✅ PIRATE-aware target selection (this could be enhanced for other telescopes and locations)
 ✅ Interactive plotting (based on filtering selection)
 ✅ Observation planning support with detailed observing information and
-✅ Observation windows (+1 h baseline and further adjustment for higher ephemeris targets)
+✅ Observation windows (+1 h baseline and further adjustment for higher ephemeris values)
 ✅ UTC-validated transit calculations and
 ✅ Transit windows verified against ExoClock
 ✅ Scientific explainability: details on each scoring component and how those can be interpreted